nselar/audio_stream_java_corba/README.md

 # CORBA Audio Streaming

 A simple audio streaming system using Java and CORBA.

 ### Prerequisites

 Install the JDK 8u351 or earlier to build the files of this project and download an audio file, it is recommended that the audio be .wav extension.
+See https://www.oracle.com/es/java/technologies/javase/javase8u211-later-archive-downloads.html for download this JDK, and the how-to guide of IDL compilation on Oracle's website https://docs.oracle.com/javase/7/docs/technotes/guides/idl/jidlExample.html.
+Feel free to make a pull request, but tell me what and why are you going to change.
+Thanks in advance

 ### Setup